php/php-langspec/spec/14-classes.md

 *class-base-clause* must not name a final class.

 *qualified-name* in *class-base-clause* must name an existing class.

+A class must not be derived directly or indirectly from itself.

 A concrete class must implement each of the methods from all the interfaces ([§§](15-interfaces.md#general)) specified in *class-interface-clause*.